galaxyproject/galaxy-hub/src/news/2019-03-galaxy-update/index.md

 [<img class="img-fluid mx-auto float-right" src="/src/images/galaxy-logos/GalaxyAdmins_64.png" alt="GalaxyAdmins" />](/src/community/galaxy-admins/index.md)

-After a two year hiatus, the [bimonthly online GalaxyAdmins meetups](/src/community/galaxy-admins/meetups/index.md) will return on [February 28](/src/community/galaxy-admins/meetups/2019-02-28/index.md).
+After a two year hiatus, the [bimonthly online GalaxyAdmins meetups](/src/community/galaxy-admins/meetups/index.md) will return on [March 21](/src/community/galaxy-admins/meetups/2019-03-21/index.md).
 [GalaxyAdmins](/src/community/galaxy-admins/index.md) is a discussion group for Galaxy community members who are responsible for Galaxy installations.
 Our online meetups are around an hour long and feature a presentation followed by an open discussion.
 It's a great place to catch up on what your fellow admins are thinking about.

 ## Upcoming events